Biology (BIOL)

 BIOL 312L BIOLOGY FOR EDUCATORS LABORATORY1 Credit

-This laboratory course will examine basic principles in cell biology, genetics, anatomy and physiology, microbiology, and ecology in a lab setting.
+This laboratory course will utilize scientific inquiry, data collection and analysis, interpretation, and scientific report writing while investigating principles of cellular biology, genetics, anatomy and physiology, microbiology, and ecology in a laboratory setting.
+Students will be required to purchase laboratory supplies.

 Co-requisites: BIOL 312